On resolution of 1-dimensional foliations on 3-manifolds: The multiplicity of a foliation along a separatrix

 In turn, the multiplicity of $\fol$ along $S$, ${\rm mult}\, (\fol,S)$, is defined as the multiplicity along $S$ of a vector field $X$ representing $\fol$ around~$p$.
 Since $S$ as a separatrix for $\fol$ is not contained in the singular set of $\fol$, the multiplicity of $\fol$ along $S$ is never equal to zero. \end{defi}

 It is immediate to check that the notions above are well defined in the sense that they depend neither on the choice of coordinates nor on the choice of the representative vector field $X$.

 We begin with a simple albeit important lemma.
 To fix notation, we will say that $S$ is a (formal) separatrix for a vector field $X$ if $S$ is a (formal) separatrix for the foliation $\fol$ associated with~$X$.
-We also recall that all blow-ups
+We also recall that the centers of all blow-ups considered in what follows are contained in the singular sets of the corresponding foliations.

-\begin{lemma} The multiplicity of a vector field along a formal separatrix is invariant by blow-ups (centered at the singular set of the associated foliation). \end{lemma}
+\begin{lemma} The multiplicity of a vector field along a formal separatrix is invariant by blow-ups (with centers contained in the singular set of the foliation in question). \end{lemma}

 \begin{proof} The statement means that the multiplicity of a vector field along a formal separatrix is invariant by blow-ups regardless of whether they are centered at a singular point or at a (locally) smooth analytic curve contained in the singular set of $\fol$.
 We will prove the mentioned invariance in the case of blow-ups centered at a point.
 The case of blow-ups centered at analytic curves is analogous and thus left to the reader.